HigherOrderCO/Kind/README.md

 4. Boostrapping: the language is fully implemented in itself!
 Check it [here](https://github.com/uwu-tech/Kind/tree/master/base/Kind).

 5. Efficient real-world compilers.
-Check [App.kind](https://github.com/uwu-tech/Kind/blob/master/base/App.kind), [MiniMMO.kind](https://github.com/uwu-tech/Kind/blob/master/base/App/MiniMMO.kind), and [http://uwu.tech/](http://uwu.tech) for many apps.
+Check [http://uwu.tech/](http://uwu.tech) for many apps.

     *Currently disabled for a major update that will bring rollback netcode for all apps!
 Check on May 17!*